sodacan-net/sodacan-core/docs/languageGuide.md

 This example is simplified but it does explain the basic timer mechanism.

 What is actually happening?
 The `ON state.on` is saying: When the state variable transitions to  `on`, do the `THEN` statement that follows it.
 The `THEN` statement says to publish the `offTimer` message, but not immediately.
-Rather, SodaCan should wait for 30 minutes before doing so.
-The SodaCan agent for this module sets up a timer that will send a message to the module (itself) which will behave like any other message.
+Rather, Sodacan should wait for 30 minutes before doing so.
+The Sodacan agent for this module sets up a timer that will send a message to the module (itself) which will behave like any other message.
 It is perfectly OK to send a message you yourself.
 The the offTimer message is received, we have an `ON state.on` that picks it up and its `THEN` says to set the `state` to `off`.

 > You'll notice a subtlety in the module compiler: the keyword `ON` begins a statement but it is no longer a keyword *within* the statement so you are free to use a state name such as `on` without conflict.